brechmos-stsci/jwst/docs/data_formats/source/formats/fss/index.rst

 TL;DR
 ^^^^^
-* 2D dataset: spatial, wavelength
+* 2D or 3D dataset depending on the instrument
-* Multiple [SCI, DQ, ERR] tuples in a single FITS file
+* Multiple [SCI, WHT, CTX] tuples in a single FITS file
 * Each exposure will be in a separate FITS file